shrimbly/stupid-super-whisper/whisperx-hotkey/README.md

 > Speak anywhere, transcribe instantly.

-Stupid Super Whisper is a Windows utility that enables quick speech-to-text anywhere with a simple keyboard shortcut.
+Stupid Super Whisper is a macOS utility that enables quick speech-to-text anywhere with a simple keyboard shortcut.
 Hold down a hotkey, speak, and your words appear as text when you release the key.

 ## Features